scylladb/scylladb/docs/troubleshooting/handling-node-failures.rst

      - Consequence
      - Action to take
    * - 1-2 nodes
-     - Schema updates are possible and safe.
+     - Schema and topology updates are possible and safe.
      - Try restarting the node(s).
 If the node is dead, :doc:`replace it with a new node </operating-scylla/procedures/cluster-management/replace-dead-node/>`.
    * - 3 nodes
-     - Data is available for reads and writes, schema changes are impossible.
+     - Data is available for reads and writes; schema and topology changes are impossible.
      - Restart 1 of the 3 nodes that are down to regain quorum.
 If you can’t recover at least 1 of the 3 failed nodes, consult the :ref:`manual recovery <recovery-procedure>` section.
    * - 1DC
-     - Data is available for reads and writes, schema changes are impossible.
+     - Data is available for reads and writes; schema and topology changes are impossible.
      - When the DCs come back online, restart the nodes.
 If the DC fails to come back online and the nodes are lost, consult the :ref:`manual recovery <recovery-procedure>` section.